CarVac/filmulator-gui/README.md

 QT: If you installed this from homebrew, it's probably at /usr/local/Cellar/qt/5.13.1/.
 Wherever it is, put it in the `export QT=` command below.

-Once you have all those figured out, the following commands should build the Filmulator application on macOS.
+Once you have all those figured out, the following commands, edited according to your locations detailed above, should build the Filmulator application on macOS.

 1. `cd ~/filmulator-gui/filmulator-gui`
 2. `mkdir build && cd build`